Jutho/TensorKit.jl/docs/src/man/sectors.md

 const ℤ₄ = ZNIrrep{4}
 const U₁ = U1Irrep
 ```
-In the definition of `U1Irrep`, `HalfInteger<:Number` is a Julia type defined in
+In the definition of `U1Irrep`, `HalfInt<:Number` is a Julia type defined in
-[WignerSymbols.jl](https://github.com/Jutho/WignerSymbols.jl), which is also used for
+[HalfIntegers.jl](https://github.com/sostock/HalfIntegers.jl), which is also used for
 `SU2Irrep` below, that stores integer or half integer numbers using twice their value.
 Strictly speaking, the linear representations of `U₁` can only have integer charges, and
 fractional charges lead to a projective representation.
 It can be useful to allow half
 integers in order to describe spin 1/2 systems with an axis rotation symmetry.
 As a user,
-you should not worry about the details of `HalfInteger`, and additional methods for
+you should not worry about the details of `HalfInt`, and additional methods for
 automatic conversion and pretty printing are provided, as illustrated by the following
 example
 ```@repl tensorkit